-Elementary and middle school students in TK-8 are assigned a grade level based on the year of TK or K entry.
-High School students are assigned a grade level based on the year of 9th grade entry.
+Students in K-12 are assigned a grade level based on the year of their birth.
 Regardless of credit deficiency, students will be promoted to the next grade and given an opportunity to remediate credits in hopes that the student will graduate with his or her cohort.
-In the event that a student does not graduate with their cohort, SOCS will provide the student with an opportunity to continue their education, as long as they are continuously enrolled in public school and making satisfactory progress towards a diploma, per Education Code Section 47612(b).
+In the event that a student does not graduate with their cohort, SOCSS will provide the student with an opportunity to continue their education, as long as they are continuously enrolled in public school and making satisfactory progress towards a diploma, per Education Code Section 47612(b).